UTSCCSCC01/finalprojects22-cyclist/doc/sprint4/documentation.md

   - abandoned: Boolean - a signifier
 - Expected Response:
   - mark tag with give id with given signifiers.

+## public async completeTask()

+- Description: marks a task as complete and reports time taken to complete it
+- Body Parameters:
+  - id: string - id of task to be marked
+  - completed: Boolean - a signifier
+  - hour: number - hours taken
+  - minute: number - minutes taken
+- Expected Response:
+  - task associated with id is marked complete

+## public async getSuggestedDuration(hour: number, minute: number, tagID: string)
+- Description: given a tag and duration to do a task, suggests a better duration
+- Body Paramters:
+  - hour: number - hours expected
+  - minute: number - minutes expected
+- Expected Response:
+  - `sug` has a suggested duration

 # Backend Documentation